WSOU: WSOU and Seton Hall University

 WSOU has been a crucial part of the Seton Hall University community since its inception.
 In its current format, all of the station's DJs, newscasters, sportscasters and engineers are enrolled students at the university (with the exception of weekend community programmers, many of which are Seton Hall alumni).

 Additionally, students are elected to one-year management terms to head the station – specifically the programming, music, promotions, news and sports departments.
 Through the students and the community programmers, the station stays live on the air 24/7, 365 days a year.

 Since its inception, WSOU has always been a student-run radio station and, to this day, Seton Hall University owns the station's FM license.

 Although a noncommercial station, WSOU's management and staff structure is modeled on commercial radio, which provides students with enriching career-oriented educational experiences.
 Opportunities for student staff members include on-air hosting (DJing), production, promotions, newscasting, sportscasting, programming, sales and marketing, and engineering.
 WSOU draws students from all university colleges and programs, including communications, business, biology, education, nursing, sports management and diplomacy.

 The WSOU student staff also participate with many university events, such as the annual University Day homecoming weekend.

-WSOU mission statement

-The following Mission Statement concerning the nature of WSOU is taken from the WSOU-FM Task Force (August, 1988):

-The Mission of WSOU-FM is:

-To provide students with an educational experience in a co-curricular activity which is both pedagogically sound and professionally realistic;